novnc/websockify/README.md

 [noVNC](https://github.com/kanaka/noVNC) project.

-At the most basic level, websockify just translates WebSockets traffic to normal socket traffic. websockify accepts the WebSockets handshake, parses it, and then begins forwarding traffic between the client and the target in both directions.
-WebSockets payload data is UTF-8 encoded so in order to transport binary data it must use an encoding that can be encapsulated within UTF-8. websockify uses base64 to encode all traffic to and from the client.
-Also, WebSockets traffic starts with '\0' (0) and ends with '\xff' (255).
-Some buffering is done in case the data from the client is not a full WebSockets frame (i.e. does not end in 255).
+At the most basic level, websockify just translates WebSockets traffic to normal socket traffic.
+Websockify accepts the WebSockets handshake, parses it, and then begins forwarding traffic between the client and the target in both directions.

+### WebSockets binary data

+Websockify supports all versions of the WebSockets protocol (Hixie and HyBI).
+The older Hixie versions of the protocol only support UTF-8 text payloads.
+In order to transport binary data over UTF-8 an encoding must used to encapsulate the data within UTF-8.
+Websockify uses base64 to encode all traffic to and from the client.
+This does not affect the data between websockify and the server.

 ### Websock Javascript library